-In addition, each new non-employee director elected to our Board of Directors will be granted an initial, one-time equity award of a stock option to purchase 36,377 shares of our common stock which shall vest 33% on the first anniversary of the grant, then the remainder shall vest monthly in equal installments over the following two years, provided, however, that all vesting shall cease if the director resigns from our Board of Directors or otherwise ceases to serve as a director of Magenta.
-On the date of each annual meeting of stockholders of Magenta, each continuing non-employee director will receive an annual equity award of a stock option to purchase 18,188 shares, which shall vest in full upon the earlier to occur of the first anniversary of the date of grant or the date of the next Annual Meeting; provided, however, that vesting shall cease if the director resigns from our Board of Directors or otherwise ceases to serve as a director, unless our Board of Directors determines that the circumstances warrant continuation of vesting.
+In addition, each new non-employee director elected to our Board of Directors is granted an initial, one-time equity award of a stock option to purchase 36,377 shares of our common stock which vests 33% on the first anniversary of the grant, with the remainder vesting monthly in equal installments over the following two years, provided, however, that all vesting shall cease if the director resigns from our Board of Directors or otherwise ceases to serve as a director of Magenta.
+On the date of each annual meeting of stockholders of Magenta, each continuing non-employee director receives an annual equity award of a stock option to purchase 18,188 shares, which vests in full upon the earlier to occur of the first anniversary of the date of grant or the date of the next Annual Meeting; provided, however, that vesting shall cease if the director resigns from our Board of Directors or otherwise ceases to serve as a director, unless our Board of Directors determines that the circumstances warrant continuation of vesting.